agh-a2s/pyhms/README.md

 [7]: https://github.com/agh-a2s/pyhms
 [8]: https://img.shields.io/github/license/agh-a2s/pyhms

-`pyhms` is a Python implementation of Hierarchic Memetic Strategy (HMS).
+`pyHMS` is a Python implementation of Hierarchic Memetic Strategy (HMS).

 The Hierarchic Memetic Strategy is a stochastic global optimizer designed to tackle highly multimodal problems.
 It is a composite global optimization strategy consisting of a multi-population evolutionary strategy and some auxiliary methods.
 The HMS makes use of a dynamically-evolving data structure that provides an organization among the component populations.
 It is a tree with a fixed maximal height and variable internal node degree.
 Each component population is governed by a particular optimization engine.
 This package provides a simple python implementation.